hpreston/nso-getting-started/04a-mvu.md

     > The tags make the display in CLI format a bit messy, but you can see where the new `Tags: replace` have been added.
 What is shown is the XPATH to the point for the relevant tag.
 XPATH is a navigation structure for XML.

-1. If you look at the XML verison of the config, the placement of the tags is a bit easier to see and understand how they work.
+1. If you look at the XML version of the config, the placement of the tags is a bit easier to see and understand how they work.
+In the following output look for the XML meta-data tag `tags=" replace "`.
+This indicates any existing device configuration below this level will be replaced when the template is applied, rather than the default action of merging configuration.

     ```
     show full-configuration devices template UPDATE-SNMP-COMMUNITY | display xml